 Publications

 Demand Shocks and Prices: Micro Evidence and Macro Implications, with Christian Philip Hoeck.
-November 2024.Abstract: We estimate the response of domestic prices and total output of Danish manufacturing firms to persistent firm level demand shocks resulting from heterogeneity in firms' exposure to different export destinations.
-Our results suggest supply curves are steep---a demand shock that increases output by 1% raises prices by 0.3%.
-We then augment the production side of a simple New Keynesian model with firm level demand shocks, and identify key parameters from matching the response of prices and output in the model to our estimates.
-We show that a model that can fit firm behavior in the cross-section produces a relatively steep Phillips curve in the aggregate.
-Our preferred estimate for the slope of the Phillips curve suggests that a monetary policy shock that increases output by 1% results in a 0.4% higher price level in the medium run.
+November 2024.Abstract: We estimate the response of domestic prices and total output of Danish manufacturing firms to persistent firm-level demand shocks that result from heterogeneity in firms' exposure to different export destinations.
+Our results suggest supply curves at the firm level are steep---a demand shock that increases output by 1% raises prices by 0.3%.
+We then augment the supply side of a New Keynesian model with firm-level demand shocks, and identify key parameters from matching the response of firms to those shocks in the model to our estimates.
+We show that in a model that fits firm behavior in the cross-section, the slope of firm-level supply curves contributes meaningfully to the slope of the Phillips curve.
+Nevertheless, with realistic cyclicality of real wages the Phillips curve is rather flat.
+Our preferred estimate of the overall Phillips curve slope is 0.027, which almost entirely reflects the aggregation of firms' supply curves.

 Markups over the Firm Life Cycle, with Klaus Adam and Gabriel Züllig.
 November 2023.Abstract: We estimate the dynamics of relative markups, marginal costs and prices over the firm life cycle using detailed firm data from Denmark.
 Marginal costs fall by about 20% over the first 15 years of firms' life, while prices fall only weakly by about 5%, resulting in a 15pp increase in markups.
 About one third of the decrease in marginal cost over the firm age is explained by movements in productivity, with the remainder being due to non-homotheticities and increasing returns in the production function.
 We show that markups increase following the introduction of new products and the discontinuation of old products, suggesting that product turnover is important driver of markup dynamics at the firm level.